gleblebedev/rbfx_wiki/C#-support.md

   * Windows: Copy `bin/{Urho3D,Urho3DCSharp,ImGuiCSharp}.dll` to output directory.
   * MacOS: Copy `bin/lib{Urho3D,Urho3DCSharp,ImGuiCSharp}.dylib` to output directory.
 6. Build and run.
 For a quick test you may copy code from `Source/Samples/102_CSharpProject/Project.cs`.

+## Other details

+You may specify `-DURHO3D_NETFX=<value>` to target specific framework version. `<value>` is one of .NET framework identifiers specified at https://docs.microsoft.com/en-us/dotnet/standard/frameworks.
+Default value is `net471`.